N4k0r/n4k0r.github.io/content/posts/tips/ghidra.md

 ### Add entropy margin

-You can add an entropy margin in the Listing view which may be usefull to identify encrypted/compressed data:
+You can add an entropy margin in the Listing view which may be useful to identify encrypted/compressed data:

 {{< image src="images/tips/ghidra/2023-08-27-214405.png" caption="Add entropy margin" >}}

+### Better route edges in graph view

+If in the graphical view you have difficulties to read properly routes edges, you can try the graph option to route edges around vertices (which is disabled by default): ***Edit -> Tool Options -> Options -> Graph -> Nested Code Layout -> Route Edges Around Vertices***:

+{{< image src="images/tips/ghidra/2023-08-28-201830.png" caption="Route edges around vertices option" >}}

 ## Analyzers